 Jade- Nephrite and jade Identification

-Where is Jade Found?
+Where Jade is Found?

 • California: In addition to beach-worn nephrite, California has inland deposits.